bhdresh/Dejavu/README.md

 * Visit  https://cloudengine.camolabs.io/ to get started.
 Once you have an account,  within a few minutes you can deploy decoys on your **AWS infrastructure**
 * [Video Guide](https://youtu.be/_Vz7bRBURNw) to help you get started
 >AMI Image used for the decoy is open-source, you can view it's working if you are curious or want to ensure there is no malicious intent.
+>Note: Configure security group for AWS decoy to only allow traffic from your internal VPC's.
+This will elliminate noise - putting these decoys on internet will generate a lot of traffic and defeats the purpose.

 ### Deploying DejaVu on Internal Network